 Most of the lunch crowd are from the nearby offices in William Street, while the evenings attracting a much more Darlinghurst-cool crowd.
 If you don’t want to line up at the window, lunch and dinner can be delivered on one of their electric bikes if you are within a 1km radius, which covers an awful lot of apartments and offices in this, the most densely populated area in Australia.

-There is also a cafe at the Opera House – as the owner calls it “Misschu with a view” – and one at Bondi too.
+There is also a cafe at the Opera House – as the owner calls it “Misschu with a view” – one in Manly, and one at Bondi too.
 And in a remarkable example of the old idiom ‘carrying coals to Newcastle’, Nahji Chu also has a tuckshop in Melbourne.